NivenT/music-downloader/README.md

     --play-from-ids SONGS...
 List of ids of YouTube videos to download and then play
 ```

-The depending on how you call it, the program will download music, find and print out lyrics, or play some songs.
-In order to perform any action which requires downloading videos, you need to supply either 'an api key and title(s) to search for' or 'the id of the video(s) to use' as directed in the usage above.
+Depending on how you call it, the program will download music, find and print out lyrics, or play some songs.
+If it is not clear what any of the usage forms above does, then open an issue asking about it.

+Do note that arguments wrapped in square brackets [] are optional for that usage case (take not of the default values in the description of the options), while argument wrapped in round brackets () are required for their usage case.

 Examples include

-* `./music-downloader --api-file key.txt` This will download all the songs in songs.txt and save them in a folder named songs
+* `./music-downloader --api-file key.txt` This will download all the songs in songs.txt and save them in a folder named songs.
+* `./music-downloader` This does the same thing as the above example, except it searches youtube directly instead of through the official api.
 * `./music-downloader --lyrics "Thriller"` This will search for the song Thriller and print its lyrics
 * `./music-downloader --api-file key.txt --dest music -v` This will download all the songs in songs.txt and save them in a folder named music.
 It will also print verbose output.
 * `./music-downloader --api-file key.txt --download "canon in d"` This will download Canon in D and save is in a folder names songs.